 Are you a designer or a business owner that needs design assets on a regular basis for marketing promotions?
 Sign up for Envato Elements today and take advantage of its all-inclusive offer.
 Just browse our one page resume examples and other assets, and download as much as you need.

 If you need a one-page resume quickly or a graphic template to use right now, choose GraphicRiver.

 Whichever platform you select, avoid using a one page resume template that's free.
 The quality found in a premium template is a difference maker.

 Get a Head Start on Your Job Search: Download a 1-Page Resume Template Today!

 In today's competitive job market, having the right resume makes a real difference.
 Yet, creating the right resume can take time.
 Remember, the best one page resume is going to depend on your needs.
 The single page resume format can be a great choice, but it also means being strategic with your information.

-With a professionally designed resume template (such as those used in the sample one-page resumes above), you can save time and still create an attractive resume that's sure to catch an employer's eye.
+With a professional one page resume, you can save time and still create an attractive resume that's sure to catch an employer's eye.

-You'll find a wide variety of resume templates, ranging from simple one-page resumes to concise resume templates, at Envato Elements and GraphicRiver.
+You'll find a wide variety of simple one page resumes at Envato Elements and GraphicRiver.
 Why not find the one page CV or resume template that's right for you and start creating your best one-page resume today?

 Envato Tuts+ tutorials are translated into other languages by our community members—you can be involved too!Translate this post